 I‘ll publish them here as a sort of reminder.
 Consider this to be my style guide.
 Maybe you find it helpful and learn something new.

 - „It is only by going through a lot of volume of work that… your work will be as good as your ambitions.“ by Ira Glass.
-Which translates to: Read a lot and write a lot
+This translates to: Read a lot and write a lot

 - „You don‘t write because you want to say something, you write because you have something to say.“ by F. Scott Fitzgerald.
 Let me add to this quote: Live a life worth writing about.